How To Wash A Pillow Without It Getting Lumpy

 1. Select a gentle washing cycle with warm or cold water.

-2. Choose washing powder for delicates.
+2. Choose a washing detergent designed for delicates.

 3. Add an extra rinse cycle.